 You'll also require resilience, initiative and the ability to self-motivate.

-There are some drawbacks to SMEs.
+While there are lots of advantages to working for a small business, it's only fair to point out that there are also some drawbacks.
 For example, while it's likely you'll have more flexibility in your role at a small business, your growth may be limited.
-Training opportunities may be restricted due to funding, opportunities for promotion may be slim if you work in a small team ad starting salaries are often lower than at big organisations.
+Training opportunities may be restricted due to funding, opportunities for promotion may be slim - teams are usually small leading to bottleneck situations and starting salaries are often lower than at big organisations.

-More often than not at a small business you're required to be a jack-of-all-trades - turning your hand to different functions as required.
+Often at a small business you're required to turn your hand to different functions as required.
 This can sometimes mean forfeiting specialising and working in a particular area of interest, as you're needed across the business.
 Not having the opportunity to work within a larger team, with a variety of people is another potential pitfall.
 It's likely you'll also encounter these pros and cons if you go self-employed.

-'In your decision making think about whether you have the self-motivation and drive to create your own career development pathway, whether the business you are considering has a culture you would feel at home in and crucially, whether the vision, mission and objectives of the business aligns with your career aspirations,' says Tracey.
+Look at the company website and any social media pages, as well as any reviews from current or previous employees.
+Also consider whether you have the self-motivation and drive to create your own career development pathway, whether the business you are considering has a culture you would feel at home in and whether the vision, mission and objectives of the business aligns with your career aspirations.